ucb-rit/savio-training-intro-spring-2019/intro.md

 brc|fc_paciorek|paciorek|savio_bigmem|1||||||||||||savio_debug,savio_normal|savio_normal||
 ```

 If you are part of a condo, you'll notice that you have *low-priority* access to certain partitions.
-For example I am part of the statistics condo *co_stat*, which owns some Savio2 nodes and Savio2_gpu and therefore I have normal access to those, but I can also burst beyond the condo and use other partitions at low-priority (see below).
+For example I am part of the statistics condo *co_stat*, which owns some savio2 nodes and savio2_gpu nodes and therefore I have normal access to those, but I can also burst beyond the condo and use other partitions at low-priority (see below).

-In contrast, through my FCA, I have access to the savio, savio2, and big memory partitions.
+In contrast, through my FCA, I have access to the savio, savio2, big memory, HTC, and GPU partitions all at normal priority.

 # Submitting a batch job